By Menno van Dijk, Laurie Kemp, Hayat Chedid, Noëlle Haitsma, and Floris Kroon

 Governance can make or break a scale-up.
 We all have our own war stories and examples of founders/CEO’s being kicked out of their company, board meetings going sour, and politics steering us away from what should be our focus: realizing our joint vision.

-Because having a value-adding board is far from obvious, we prototyped a Board Masterclass Program for Scale-up Board Members with two groups of 70 experienced board members, business coaches and VC investors during the first half of 2018.
+Because having a value-adding board is far from obvious, we prototyped a masterclass program for scale-up board members: ScaleUpBoard.
+We ran the pilot during the first half of 2018, with two groups of 70 experienced board members, business coaches and VC investors.

 Over the course of 5 days, we explored the various elements of scale-up board membership, shared best practices between participants, invited experts and learned from cases and real life situations.
 Here, we share some of our key findings.